manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 - [ ] *Live view change*: The view-change process should not get stuck.

-**Main problem.** The main problem we have to deal with is a faulty primary  that is not aware that it is omission faulty.
+The key problem we have to deal with is a faulty primary  that is not aware that it is omission faulty.
 So how can a primary know if its message was sent?
 By waiting to hear an acknowledgment.
-But even if the primary is honest and sends a message to all replicas, how many acknowledgments can it wait for without loosing liveness?
-Clearly it can wait for at most $n-f$.
+But even if the primary is honest and sends a message to all replicas, how many acknowledgments can it wait for without losing liveness?
+Clearly, it cannot wait for more than $n-f$!

-**Steady-state protocol.** We now explain the steady-state protocol under a fixed primary; we will later discuss the view-change process.
+**Steady-state protocol.** We now explain the steady-state protocol tolerating omission failures under a fixed primary; we will later discuss the view-change process.

 ITTAI: THINGS TO CHECK::